Secrets (post-hardcore band): Departure of Rogers, lineup instability, and upcoming album (2024–present)

 On March 22, 2024, Secrets announced their North America Tour with special guests Colorblind, Glasslands, and Unwell in April and May 2024.
 They also announced that they were supporting Eyes Set to Kill on the Into The Wilderness with 15 Years of Reach Tour in June and July 2024.

 On April 27, 2024, Secrets announced that their clean vocalist and guitarist, Richard Rogers, would be departing from the band.
 Alongside this news, the band introduced David Baqi, known for his work with Being As An Ocean and Takers Leavers, as the new clean vocalist.
 Additionally, Secrets unveiled their upcoming single, "Despair," on May 10, 2024, along with plans for a forthcoming album produced by Taylor Larson.
 The promotional materials also introduced Rob McDonald as the band's new drummer.
 Following these announcements, the band continued their North America Tour with the new vocalist and drummer.

 On November 5, 2024, Secrets announced their 4 final shows with Richard Rogers in December, all taking place in California, as a farewell to Richard.

+Return of Rogers and Searching for the Things We Don't Wish to Find (2025–present)

-On October 3, 2025, Secrets announced the return of members Richard Rogers and Connor Allen, alongside the release of a new single, "Paralyzed".
-The song was produced by Connor Branigan and Wade Walters, and mixed and mastered by Matt Thomas.
-In the same announcement, the band revealed that they had signed with SBG Records.
+On October 3, 2025, Secrets announced the return of vocalist and rhythm guitarist Richard Rogers and drummer Connor Allen, alongside the release of a new single, "Paralyzed".
+The song was inspired by Rogers' personal experience following the end of a nine-year relationship with his fiancée.
+Walters, who had seen Rogers take a break from the band for about a year, encouraged his return to the studio.
+The song was produced by Connor Branigan and Wade Walters, with mixing and mastering handled by Matt Thomas.
+In the same announcement, the band announced that they had signed with SBG Records.

+On December 15, 2025, Secrets released "The Dark".

+The band went on a "Back from This" California tour from December 17 to December 20, 2025, with special guests Twin Cities, Differences, and Better Hell.

+On April 24, 2026, Secrets released "The Wheel" and announced their forthcoming 11-track album, Searching for the Things We Don't Wish to Find, scheduled for release on July 3, 2026.

+On May 15, 2026, Secrets released "Peripheral Failure".

+On June 12, 2026, Secrets released "Bitter Dose".
+The band also officially announced that Searching for the Things We Don't Wish to Find had been delayed to September 18th, 2026.

+On July 24, 2026, Secrets released "Where The Light Doesn't Reach".

+On August 28, 2026, Secrets released "Silent Strain".

+Secrets officially released the album Searching for the Things We Don't Find on September 18, 2026.